 That said, I like the guidelines that this budget suggests.
 Here’s what I’d suggest:

 Take your more detailed budget and assign each category into one of the three groups above.
 Then total the amounts in each of those three groups and calculate the percentage of your total spending for each.
 Now compare that percent of the group to the 50/20/30 rule guidelines.

 Are you already in those ranges (or pretty close)?
 If so – GREAT.

 If not, perhaps it would be a worthwhile exercise to take a look at how you’ve allocated your budget.

 When you’re out of range…

 Are you spending more than 50% of your income on your living expenses?
 We’ve talked with people who spend almost 50% on their mortgage or rent alone, so we know it happens.
-That can push your living expense total upward of 70% – which leaves very little room for financial goals and enjoying life.
+That can push your living expenses total upward of 70% – which leaves very little room for financial goals and enjoying life.

 Are you spending less than 20% on financial goals?
 If you have a specific written plan and you’re on track with the plan, then perhaps less than 20% is fine for you.
-Most people are best served though by allocating at least that much to financial goals.
+Most people are best served by allocating at least that much to financial goals.
 Some people need to allocate 20% just to achieving their retirement goals – let alone debt service.